jramaya/marketingmd/index.md

 So how do you beat a behemoth like Wal-Mart?
 One retail expert tackled this question in his autobiography.
 He suggests 10 ways to accomplish this goal: (a) have a strong commitment to your business; (b) involve your staff in decision making; (c) listen to your staff and your customers; (d) learn how to communicate; (e) appreciate a good job; (f) have fun; (g) set high goals for staff; (h) promise a lot, but deliver more; (i) watch your expenses; and (j) find out what the competition is doing and do something different.
 The author of this autobiography: *Made in America*-Sam Walton.
 1

-10.2 INTRODUCTION {#introduction-9 .calibre5}      --
+10.2 INTRODUCTION

  This scenario highlights the importance of identifying the most efficient and effective manner in which to place a product into the hands of the customer.
 This mechanism of connecting the producer with the customer is referred to as the *channel of* *distribution*.
 Earlier we referred to the creation of time and place utility.
 This is the primary purpose of the channel.
 It is an extremely complex process, and in the case of many companies, it is the only element of marketing where cost savings are still possible.

 In this chapter, we will look at the evolution of the channel of distribution.
 We shall see that several basic functions have emerged that are typically the responsibility of a channel member.
 Also, it will become clear that channel selection not a static, once-and-for-all choice, but that it is a dynamic part of marketing planning.
 As was true for the product, the channel must be managed in order to work.
 Unlike the product, the channel is composed of individuals and groups that exhibit unique traits that might be in conflict, and that have a constant need to be motivated.
 These issues will also be addressed.
 Finally, the institutions or members of the channel will be introduced and discussed.

-10.3 THE DUAL FUNCTIONS OF CHANNELS {#the-dual-functions-of-channels .calibre5}            --
+10.3 THE DUAL FUNCTIONS OF CHANNELS

  Just as with the other elements of the firm's marketing program, distribution activities are undertaken to facilitate the exchange between marketers and consumers.
 There are two basic functions performed between the manufacturer and the ultimate